Buckle up, Ford Fusion enthusiasts! We’re diving deep into the best and worst years of this beloved sedan.

 Ready for a visual feast?
 Check out this graph that brings all this data to life:

 But wait, there’s more!
-We’ve sorted each Ford Fusion model year into the good, the bad, and the “meh” in this handy table:
+We’ve arranged each Ford Fusion model year into the good, the bad, and the “meh” in this convenient table:

 Generation | Best Years | Neutral Years | Worst Years |